A Ninja's Dance

 "What happened to you?" he muttered to the silent tunnels around him.

-EndNote: For anyone out there who doesn't know where Canberra is, its Australia's capital city and is located between Sydney and Melbourne.
-I only write this because believe it or not, there a quite a few Australians who don't even know where it is. :P And I'm only allowed to tease these people because I'm Australian myself.
+For anyone out there who doesn't know where Canberra is, its Australia's capital city and is located between Sydney and Melbourne.
+I only write this because believe it or not, there a quite a few Australians who don't even know where it is.

-The romance featured in the story is something new I'm trying out.
-Its called 'realistic', so it won't start for a while and will gradually ease in.
-Hopefully, if you continue to read you'll like the way it blends.
-If not, please give me a few tips, and if there's anything you might think needs improving in my work please let me know.
-The only way I can make it more enjoyable is if people let me know what they actually think (but please be decent and don't just flame it).
+Please feel free to give me tips, and if there's anything you think needs improving in my work please let me know.
+The only way I can make it more enjoyable is if people tell me what they actually think (but please be decent and don't just flame it).